 Triggering Data Collection Events

 When a file is being sent, we can also trigger updates within MDC.
-One example would be the active program being produced, normally this is either inputted by an operator via some kind of operator interface or in far fewer cases – collected using an advanced network protocol.
-This data and any other relevant data which can create updates to information within MDC saving the operator from the time and potential for errors, will greatly enhance the usefulness of a CIMCO data collection system.
+One example would be the active program being produced, normally this is either gathered via operator input or when available collected using an advanced network protocol.
+This data and any other relevant data which can create updates to information within MDC saving the operator from the time and potential for errors will greatly enhance the usefulness of a CIMCO data collection system.
+There are other better alternatives also to get this and much more information, directly from your MES or ERP system when the user clocks into the job.
+This is a typical scenario in a smart manufacturing facility and most of our customers take advantage of this approach today.

 Why Manufacturing Data Management integration is important